1. What is the Kentucky Health Information Exchange (KHIE)?

 4. Are providers who participate in Medicaid Managed Care Organizations (MCO)required to electronically exchange health information?

-Yes.
-The Medicaid provider participating in an MCO is required to participate in KHIE.
-Additionally, if the provider participates in the EHR Incentive Program, the provider must attest to the public health reporting objectives, as required per Promoting Interoperability (Meaningful Use Final Rule).
-KHIE is the public health reporting authority for Promoting Interoperability (meaningful use) in Kentucky; thus, in order to attest to any public health measure, a connection to KHIE is required.
-Additionally, providers who serve Medicare patients and fail to demonstrate Promoting Interoperability (meaningful use) before 2014 will face a reduction in the Medicare fee schedule and payment adjustments.
+No. The Medicaid provider participating in an MCO is encouraged to participate in KHIE.
+If the Medicaid provider participates in the EHR Incentive Program, KHIE can assist with meeting the public health reporting objectives, as required per Promoting Interoperability (Meaningful Use Final Rule).
+KHIE is the public health reporting authority for Promoting Interoperability (meaningful use) in Kentucky.

 5. Is KHIE for Medicaid providers only?